Exploration and Early Documentation

 The majority of entries in the public land books date from this latter period, particularly the 1880-1915 period, as the remaining public land was entered both by prospective homesteaders and by timber companies taking advantage of the timber resource of the Buffalo.
 At times the two came into conflict, as "squatter land" was legally entered by outside interests.
 The homesteaders of this period in many cases were trying on a wilderness life style for the first time and needed help in even constructing a simple one-room log shelter.
 Descendants of older settlers reused log structures, incorporating many into farm outbuildings or reusing the logs in new structures.

 Most of these homestead entries were located on less desirable land, away from the river valley and main tributaries.
 However, new road systems and travel made the ridge-top dweller more accessible to the rest of the world than the earlier settlers would have been.
-In addition, the increase in schools, churches and centers aided in decreasing the isolation of these later settlers.
+In addition, the increase in schools, churches and community centers aided in decreasing the isolation of these later settlers.

 Entries date as late as 1956 for the Buffalo River Valley (when an additional 40 acres was added to the Clagett farm).
 The 1933 Sod Collier homestead probably notes a more traditional cutoff point for homestead entries along the Buffalo.